SufferMyJoy/dobsondev-weather/trunk/readme.txt

 Tested up to: 4.0.1
 Stable tag: 1.0

 Adds a modern weather app to your site.
-The weather app is available as both a widget and a shortcode.
+The weather app is avaliable as both a widget and a shortcode.

 == Description ==

 Adds the Weather to your site.
-The weather app is available as both a widget and a shortcode.
+The weather app is avaliable as both a widget and a shortcode.
 If you have any problems or questions please email me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 **Widget**